Little Dorrit (TV series): Plot

-Rigaud returns to Mrs. Clennam and reveals what he learned from the documents: her unloving attitude drove her husband to infidelity, which resulted in a son, Arthur, whom Mrs. Clennam raised as her own, without any motherly feeling.
-When Arthur's birth mother died, his paternal grandfather bequeathed money to Amy, who was born in the Marshalsea the day Arthur's birth mother died there.
-Rigaud demands £2,000 to keep silent, but Mrs. Clennam leaves her house for the first time in years, finds Amy, reveals the truth, and begs forgiveness.
-Her dilapidated house collapses, killing Rigaud.
-Returning to her demolished home, Mrs. Clennam collapses and dies.
+Rigaud returns to Mrs. Clennam and reveals what he learned from the documents.
+Her cruel attitude drove her husband to infidelity, which resulted in the birth of Arthur, whom Mrs. Clennam raised as her own, with no motherly feeling.
+When Arthur's birth mother died, his paternal grandfather bequeathed money to Amy, who was born in the Marshalsea the day Arthur's birth mother died.
+Rigaud demands £2,000 to keep silent, but Mrs. Clennam rises from her wheelchair and leaves her house for the first time in years, stumbling to the Marshalsea.
+She finds Amy, reveals the truth, and begs forgiveness.
+As she returns to her dilapidated house with Amy's assistance, the building collapses, killing Rigaud.
+Mrs. Clennam falls to the ground and dies, while Flintwinch emerges from the ruins and runs away.

-The Dorrits learn that their money had been invested with Merdle, and is lost.
+The Dorrits learn that all their money was invested with Merdle and is lost.
 Now that Amy is penniless, Arthur accepts her, and they declare their mutual love.
-Daniel Doyce returns from Russia, where he has made a fortune, which he shares with Arthur, who marries her.
+Daniel Doyce returns from Russia, where he has made a fortune.
+Instead of being angry with Arthur for losing the company's funds, he tells him that his success keeps the company going and makes Arthur rich.
+Surrounded by their friends, Arthur and Amy are married.